 There is a huge difference between shooting in natural light and shooting in a studio because, in a studio, one has full control over lighting.
 Although it is not always easy to achieve the lighting you are looking for, you can experiment and change the way the lights are set up until you get the desired results.

-There are many lighting techniques used for shooting portraits and each technique is employed to evoke a different mood in the image and it depends on what the photographer wants to show through their image.
-One of these is the “High Key Lighting Setup” that produces images that are almost free of dark shadows and the highlights are the dominant areas in the image.
+There are many lighting techniques used for shooting portraits where each lighting technique is employed to evoke a different mood in the image and it depends on what the photographer wants to show through their image.
+High key and low key lighting are two creative lighting setups where the “High Key Lighting Setup” produces images that are almost free of dark shadows and the highlights are the dominant areas in the image.

 Photo by Engin_Akyurt

 High Key photographs have a lot of white and light tone areas and very little mid-tones and darks or blacks.
 This is achieved through high key lighting that is set up strategically in a way that the tones nearer to the mid range tones become almost white, while the whites are very white.
 The lights used are too bright so that they blow out all or most of the harsh shadows and other darker tones; in other words, the aim is to reduce the amount of shadow detail.

 High key lighting is not devoid of blacks, but has them in very less amounts.
 If there is true black in the frame like eyes or hair, they will be captured as black.
 High key images hence evoke a sense of cheerfulness and upbeat mood in contrast to low key lighting that renders a dramatic mood to the image.